Chinese New Year's Eve is the day before Chinese New Year, and its history can be traced back 3,500 years.

 On Chinese New Year's Eve, many families will decorate their houses if they haven't already done so beforehand.
 Houses are decorated with red lanterns, red couplets, paper cutouts, and New Year's paintings.

 Putting up these types of decorations are thought to keep evil away, and help pray for blessing, longevity, health, and peace.
-As 2023 is the Year of the Rabbit, rabbit images will appear on the red decorations.
+As 2024 is the Year of the Dragon, rabbit images will appear on the red decorations.

 Families will also stay up to watch the Spring Festival Gala after their meal, one of China's most-watched shows.
 It features China's biggest celebrities, and there is a mix of dancing, singing, and other performances to entertain the entire family for the whole night.